kovvalsky/LangPro/README.md

 This will trigger a tableau in the XPCE GUI for the SICK-211 problem to verify its gold answer.
 If you prefer an HTML or XML representation of the proof, add the `xml` parameter before `gentail/1`:
 ```
-parList('xml'), gentail(211).
+parList(xml), gentail(211).
 ```
-This creates `xml/tableau-211-yes-no_align.xml` (and `xml/tableau-211-yes-no_align.html` from the latter via `xsltproc`) where the name stands for a tableau for problem-211 to verify entailment (i.e. yes) with no alignment techniques used.
+This creates `xml/tableau-211-yes-no_align.xml` (and `xml/tableau-211-yes-no_align.html` from the latter via `xsltproc`) where the name stands for "a tableau for problem-211 to verify entailment (i.e. yes) with no alignment techniques used".
 If you want to force the alignment of LLFs, run:
 ```
 gentail(align, 211).       % gentail(211) is the same as gentail(no_align, 211)